vicolaspetru/merged_repo/readme.txt

 = 3.2.1 =
 * Added possibility to change Nutrition Facts block title
+* Added compatibility with Reusable Blocks Extended to display Recipe Card Blocks in Other Page Builders (Elementor, Divi)
 * Fixed an issue with the Ratings feature

 = 3.2.0 =